lukeocodes/mcp-server-npms/README.md

 **MCP (Model Context Protocol)** is a framework that allows you to integrate custom tools into AI-assisted development environments—such as Cursor AI.
 MCP servers expose functionality (like data retrieval or code analysis) so that an LLM-based IDE can call these tools on demand.
 Learn more about MCP in the [Model Context Protocol Introduction](https://modelcontextprotocol.io/introduction).

-This project demonstrates an MCP server built in Node.js that provides two basic tools.
-One tool, **add**, accepts two numbers and returns their sum, while the other, **getApiKey**, retrieves the API key from the environment (via the `API_KEY` variable).
+This project demonstrates an MCP server built in Node.js that provides powerful NPM package search and information retrieval capabilities through the npms.io API.
+It offers tools for searching packages, getting package suggestions, and retrieving detailed package information.

 ## Requirements